Where to see Diego Rivera Murals: Mexico City

 On the right is Liberation by Jorge González Camarena, it’s a recreation of an earlier painting that was destroyed by an earthquake.
 The painting portrays slavery and shows various men casting their bindings off.

 Catharsis by Jose Clemente Orozco.
-This painting is an overall critique of society, portraying general anarchy and social decay.
+This Mexican muralism painting is an overall critique of society, portraying general anarchy and social decay.

-Ok, I titled it how to see Where to see Diego Rivera in Mexico City and got carried away by all of his colleagues in Bellas Artes.
-Back we’re back on track with Rivera at The National Palace, one of his most iconic works is here just off the Zocalo.
+Ok, I titled it how to see Where to see Diego Rivera in Mexico City and got carried away by all of the famous Mexican painters in Bellas Artes.
+Back we’re back on track with Rivera at The Palacio Nacional, one of his most iconic works is here just off the Zocalo.
 The sheer size of the stairwell mural here will make you feel small as you stare up from below.
 Consider this great tour that will show you all the hidden secrets of Mexico City, including the National Palace.

-On the upper floor, the murals continue, depicting life before the Spanish conquest.
+On the upper floor, the Diego Rivera works continue, depicting life before the Spanish conquest.
 The paintings were intended to circle the entire floor but were never completed.

 Located in the Alameda Park